Moto X4 wants to be your Goldilocks phone

 Amazon Alexa

 This will be the first Motorola phone to get Amazon's Alexa voice app, which turns the Moto X4 into a voice-triggered remote for thousands of Alexa skills.
-(Though it can't do absolutely everything your Amazon Echo ($99.99 at Amazon.com) can do.)
+(Though it can't do absolutely everything your Amazon Echo can do.)

 You'll be able to launch Alexa from the lock screen, using only the "Alexa" wake word.
 (This will be available for users in US, UK and Germany for now, but will branch out to other countries as Amazon makes Alexa more widely available.)